We have an ultrasound machine that enables us to scan for preganancy, bladder stones, liver disease, cystic kidneys and other conditions.

 We require a general anaesthetic to do this but it is less invasive than surgery and can give us some good information.

-Radiography – we have a digital X-Ray machine capable of radiographing geckos to Great Danes.
+We have a digital X-Ray machine capable of radiographing geckos to Great Danes.
 Radiographs are very useful for assess the size of lesions and their position in the body.
 We can also see some foreign bodies.

 As it is digital we do not need chemicals to process the images and we can manipulate the images without having to continually repeat the radiographs.